Rodgers31/web-45-web-sprint-challenge-build-a-web-api-Rodgers31/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+   Node and express allow us to use javascript to write backend code.
+They are usefull because they give us acess to npm
 1. Understand and explain the use of Middleware.
+   Middleware is basically a function that can task with almost anything
 1. The basic principles of the REST architectural style.
+   They are get, post, put, and delete.
+They are the keys for interacting with our server
 1. Understand and explain the use of Express Routers.
+   Allow us to to break our code down i to smaller pices
 1. Describe tooling used to manually test the correctness of an API.
+   Postman and HTTpie are some examples of tools we can use to test our requests.